Amazon Shipping Calculator (2026): FBA vs FBM Costs

 Does an amazon shipping calculator account for packaging costs?

-No, most shipping calculators only estimate the postage or fulfillment cost.
+No, most shipping calculators, including any Amazon shipping calculator, only estimate the postage or fulfillment cost.
 You need to account for the cost of your boxes, tape, and packing materials separately in your overall pricing strategy.